bcgov/ols-geocoder/address-data-pipeline.md

 - It is too fussy.
 The current process requires many manual steps that require careful typing and lots of visual confirmation.
 - It takes too long.
 It takes approximately three business days to complete.
+- The current data integration pipelines only run the latest version by default.
+When we need a earlier version we must manually update the pipelines to run.
+- Data version should always match up with Geocoder's version.
+However there is yet a check if the supplied data does not match up Geocoder's version.
+It could lead to hard bugs.

 <br><br>

 <a name=requirements></a>